ACCESSFEST SCHEDULE

 Welcome and Opening Ceremony

 Hosted by Spencer West, with reflections from AccessNow founder and CEO, Maayan Ziv.
-We’ll kick off the day together with community spirit, inspiring words, and maybe even a few surprise guests.
+We’ll kick off the day together with community spirit, inspiring words, and lots of cheer.

 Spencer West